RotorHazard/RotorHazard/doc/Software Setup.md

 sudo iptables-save
 sudo apt-get install iptables-persistent
 ```
 After running these commands, RotorHazard will be available from both ports 80 and 5000.
-When available by port 80, you may leave the port off when accessing the server: `http://127.0.0.1`
+When available by port 80, you may leave the port off when accessing the server, i.e.: `http://127.0.0.1`

-Note: Services that would be normally available on default port 80, now will be available on port 8080.
+Note: The second *iptables* command will forward port 8080 to 80, so services that would normally be available on port 80 will instead be available on port 8080.
+If port 80 services are not present or if other services are using port 8080, this *iptables* command may be omitted.
 <br/>

 ----------------------------------------------------------------------------